Skip to content

 Setting the Owner and Signer Key

-On Polygon, it is recommended that you keep the owner and signer keys different.
+On Polygon PoS, it is recommended that you keep the owner and signer keys different.

-• Signer — the address that signs the checkpoint transactions.
-The recommendation is to keep at least 1 ETH on the signer address.
+• Signer: The address that signs the checkpoint transactions.
+It is advisable to keep at least 1 ETH on the signer address.

-• Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+• Owner: The address that is used to perform the staking transactions.
+It is advisable to keep the POL tokens on the owner address.

 Generating a Heimdall private key